Senior Care

 Laboratory testing:

 A senior exam is recommended every 6 months.
-During this the Doctor will give you pet a physical exam and will recommend blood work at least once a year.
-The Senior Lab Profile is a combination of lab test that will check you pet from the inside.
-We draw blood for a Complete Blood Count, Chemistry Screen, and a heartworm or thyroid test depending on your pet’s species.
+During this the doctor will give your pet a physical exam and will recommend blood work at least once a year.
+The Senior Lab Profile is a combination of lab tests that will check you pet for underlying conditions.
+We draw blood for a Complete Blood Count, Chemistry Screen, and thyroid test.
+(A heartworm test is included if your pet is a dog).
 We also collect a urine sample to check for any early changes in glucose levels, kidney function, crystals, or any other urinary tract issues.

 As your pet ages, many of his or her needs may also change.